PacktPublishing/End-to-End-Automation-with-Kubernetes-and-Crossplane/Chapter-10/Hands-on-example/Step-1-ProviderSetup/Platform-OPS/Additional-Steps.md

 # We can create the gitlab token from the Gitlab web UI or CLI

-# Only install the above provider YAML for Helm and k8s Crossplane Provider.
+# Only install the provider YAML for Helm and k8s Crossplane Provider.
 The ProviderConfig will be created automatically for the remote cluster in the next step when the k8s cluster is created.